Tim-Liam-Hill/Acid/README.md

 Furthermore, all function names must be palindromes (for no other reason than I think this should be the case).

-If any of these decisions do not make sense to you, maybe you should try more psychedelics (although if it doesn't make sense to you, that is likely a good thing.)
+If any of these decisions do not make sense to you, this is likely a good thing.

+# README BEYOND THIS POINT IS STILL IN PROGRESS

 What is also cool is the mix of paradigms because you are using 2 stacks as opposed to variables.
 Granted, not quite a Turing machine since there are a lot of nice to have higher level features, but there are some things/algorithms that would force you to approach it more like a turing machine than a regular programming language (give example, is there even one, it seems like the checking of palindromes is an example.).